 Data used to analyse issuers and/or assets with regard to sustainability indicators are obtained from external service providers.
 Various service providers are used in order to benefit from the highest possible data quality.

 Due diligence and engagement

 Quoniam (the Company) is committed to the fiduciary principle and acts exclusively in the interests of the investors.
 This principle is integrated into the Company's business processes.
-Within the framework of the fund's sustainable investment strategy, the Company strives to enter into a constructive dialogue as a responsible and active asset manager, either alone or in association with the invested companies.
-This approach is referred to as engagement (participation policy).
-The primary objective is to actively influence companies in terms of opportunities and risks related to ESG factors.
+Generally, the company acts as a responsible and active asset manager, either alone or in association, in order to enter into a constructive dialog with the companies invested in (engagement/participation policy).
+The primary objective here is to actively influence companies with regard to opportunities and risks related to ESG factors.

 By exercising its shareholder and creditor rights, the Company can promote good governance at the companies' general meeting.
 The basis for voting behaviour is the current Proxy Voting Policy (Union Investment voting policy).
 While the Proxy Voting Policy provides a framework for voting behaviour, the Engagement Policy forms a guideline for direct corporate dialogue as part of engagement activities, from which deviations are only made in justified individual cases.
-B Sustainable investment objectives of the investments that are partially made with the financial product